Afjust/esp32-imu-gesture-recognition/README.md

 The model is approximately 6 times smaller than the original 14-layer version.
 The reported pure inference latency decreased from 63 ms to 3.7 ms, approximately a 17 times improvement.
 The original 14-layer model and its training logs are not included in this repository.

 The 4layer model reached a historical maximum of 92.11%, demonstrating that the architecture can reach this level with a high-quality training set.
-This is a historical result and does not correspond to the current `data.npz`.
+This is a historical result and does not correspond to the current data.npz.
 Before final submission, retrain, quantize, and evaluate with a fixed dataset version.

 The measured board-side arena usage and inference latency are available in [board_inference_log.txt](docs/evidence/board_inference_log.txt).